google/koladata/docs/api/kd/types/data_slice.md

 Args:
   ds: A DataSlice
   max_depth: Maximum depth for recursive printing.
 Each attribute, list, and
     dict increments the depth by 1.
 Use -1 for unlimited depth.
+If output_class is set, this is ignored and the depth is determined by the output_class.
   obj_as_dict: Whether to convert objects to python dicts.
 By default objects
     are converted to automatically constructed &#39;Obj&#39; dataclass instances.
   include_missing_attrs: whether to include attributes with None value in